quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> The best error message is the one that never shows up. — Thomas Fuchs
+> Measuring programming progress by lines of code is like measuring aircraft building progress by weight. — Bill Gates
 <!--✍️QUOTE-END-->
 </div>
 </details>